 The domestic violence shelter regularly turns people away.
-Over the last several years the YWCA and partner organization Alianza DV Services have secured CoC DV bonus funds to enable them to provide transitional housing and rapid rehousing specifically to survivors.
+Over the last several years the YWCA and partner organization Alianza DV Services have secured Continuum of Care DV bonus funds to enable them to provide transitional housing and rapid rehousing specifically to survivors.
 It is hoped that this new programming may relieve some of the pressure on the DV shelter.